Using SchoolsHUB Using SchoolsHUB

 If you have used SEP since February 2017, you do not need to register.
 Your SEP user details have been moved into SchoolsHUB and you can simply sign in.

-For more information about SEP user sign in, please read the SchoolsHUB access for a School Entry Point user guide.
+For more information about SEP user sign in, please read the SchoolsHUB access for School Entry Point (SEP) user guide.

-Note: Once you have signed in to SchoolsHUB, some pages may link you to an SEP page.
-Pages are being updated as each collection goes live for 2019.
+Note: Once you have signed in to SchoolsHUB, some links to historical information may take you to an old SEP page.
+All collections are now in SchoolsHUB

 Data collections available in SchoolsHUB for reporting include: